Copyright © 2006-2010 Davor Ocelic

 Kerberos requires mutual authentication of users and services, preventing stealing of information.

 To achieve this, Kerberos uses its database to store host and service principals alongside the "real", person-owned principals.
-This is normal behavior and indeed, the host and service principals will account for the majority of output when you list database entries for the first time.
+This is normal behavior and indeed, the host and service principals will account for the majority of output when you list database entries for the first time after installation.

-As users are only required to type in their password once
+As users are only required to authenticate once

 (after which the TGT is used in place of the password to create